Particl-Community/academy/in-depth/indepth_part_coin.rst

 Privacy Specifications
 ----------------------

-PART is a modern cryptocurrency that doesn't just allow digital transactions to happen person-to-person, it also does it in a way that doesn't just permanently share all of your data to the rest of the world.
+PART is a modern cryptocurrency that doesn't just allow digital transactions to happen person-to-person, but also do it in a way that doesn't permanently share all of your financial data to the rest of the world.
+It has an adjustable level of transactional privacy and lets you choose between three different types of transactions (public, blind, and anon), each with their own purposes.
 How private a PART transaction is is all up to you.
-It has an adjustable level of privacy and lets you choose between three different types of transactions (public, blind, and anon).

 +----------------------------------+---------------------------------------------+
 | **Adjustable Level of Privacy**  | Yes, 3 levels                               |